The interest that a loan accumulates over time. Student loans for law school start accruing interest from the date of disbursement.

 The federally sponsored student loan for graduate-level students.
 Loan funds are disbursed directly to the school in equal amounts over each term of enrollment for the academic year.

 A loan repayment plan for which the size of monthly payments is determined by the borrower’s income.
-IBR is available only for Stafford, Grad PLUS, and consolidation loans.
+IBR is available only for Direct Stafford, Grad PLUS, and Consolidation loans.
 Monthly payments are set at 10-15% of discretionary income, where discretionary income is defined as the amount of income which exceeds 150% of the poverty line.
 Loan balances are forgiven after 20-25 years of eligible repayment.
 IBR is approved for a 12-month period, and you must recertify your IBR plan annually.

 A fee that is charged periodically in exchange for the use of a lender’s money.
 It is paid in addition to repaying the amount borrowed.
 Interest is usually calculated as a percentage of the outstanding principal balance of the loan.
-Interest rate may be fixed for the life of the loan, or it may be variable, depending on the terms of the loan.
+Interest rates may be fixed for the life of the loan, or may be variable, depending on the terms of the loan.

 A statement from your loan servicer that lists your total loan balance along with your monthly payment amount and due date.